-If you buy a cross country ski with too much camber you will not be able to press down the skis and the underfoot wax zone will thereby not get in contact with the snow, which results in a backward glide.
+If you buy a cross country ski with too much camber, you will not be able to press down the skis and the underfoot wax zone will thereby not get in contact with the snow, which results in a backward glide.

 In comparison, if you buy too soft cross country skis, you will experience the opposite.
-You will get an amazing grip, but you will experience an extremely bad glide, because the underfoot wax zone will be pressed too much and constantly down in the snow.
-This therefore emphasizes the importance of finding cross country skis with the correct amount of camber.
+You will get an amazing grip, but you will experience an extremely bad glide because the underfoot wax zone will be pressed too much and constantly down in the snow.
+This, therefore, emphasizes the importance of finding cross country skis with the correct amount of camber.

 Cross country skis - SKATING

 Cross country skis for skating can be defined by their long glide zone.
 This kind of cross country skiing is known for a long glide and no grip.
 Cross country skating skis also comes with a high amount of camber and with a shorter design, compared to classic cross country skis.
 Therefore, it’s again important to choose the right amount of camber, to get an optimal experience.
-The cross country skating style can be compared to the movements and feeling of rollerskating.
+The cross country skating style can be compared to the movements and the feeling of rollerskating.

 Cross country skis - BACKCOUNTRY

 Backcountry cross country skis are created with a wide ski design, which makes them optimal for cross country skiing outside the tracks.
-Because of this, backcountry skis are suitable in both soft and on hard/icy snow.
+Because of this, backcountry skis are suitable in both soft and hard/icy snow.